edgedb/easy-edgedb/README.md

 Our `MinorVampire` type extends `Vampire`, and `Vampire` extends `Person`.
 Types can continue to extend other types, and it can be annoying to read each one to try to put them together in our mind.
 Here you can use `DESCRIBE` to show exactly what our type is made of.
 There are three ways to do it:

-- `DESCRIBE TYPE MinorVampire` - the DDL description of a type.
-This only shows the declaration used to make it, so it won't show the information from `Vampire` or `Person`.
+- `DESCRIBE TYPE MinorVampire` - the [DDL (data definition language)](https://www.edgedb.com/docs/edgeql/ddl/index/) description of a type.
+DDL is a lower level language than SDL, the language we have been using.
+It is more explicit and less convenient, but can be useful for quick changes.
+We won't look at DDL in this course but later on you might find it useful sometimes later on (such as quickly creating helpful functions without needing to do a migration).
+And if you understand SDL it will not be hard to pick up some tricks in DDL.
-- `DESCRIBE TYPE MinorVampire AS SDL` - same thing, but in SDL (the language we have been using).
+- `DESCRIBE TYPE MinorVampire AS SDL` - same thing, but in SDL.
 - `DESCRIBE TYPE MinorVampire AS TEXT` - this is what we want.
 It shows everything inside the type.
 When we enter that, it gives us everything:

 ```